revitalk/mmp460/framing.md

 ### Page elements should be placed in relation to the page's frame

-In the illustrations above elements are aligned to create a rectange that is of the same proporion of the page's frame.
-In the illustration below, the placement of page elements in relation to their frame is inconsistent, creating a disorganized page.
+In the illustrations above elements are aligned to create an invisible rectange that is of the same proporion as the page's frame.
+In the illustration below, the placement of page elements in relation to the page's frame is inconsistent, creating a disorganized page.

 ![no alignment]({{site.url}}/mmp460/assets/no-alignment.gif)